Comfortable Piano Playing

 Delightfully Easy Piano Duets

-Piano Duets are amongst the most enjoyable of all chamber music, both for performers and listeners.
+Piano duets are amongst the most enjoyable of all chamber music, both for performers and listeners.
 All pianists, irrespective of standard, can benefit from getting together with a fellow player for some piano fun.
 They can also be very educational, because they are an excellent method of practising sight-reading.
 Reading will become so much quicker as pianists…

 A few thoughts on Chopin’s Nocturne No. 20 in C Sharp Minor Op.
 Posth.